 Tip: go for a sunrise hike or sundowner to experience the beautiful view with stunning lighting and an inspiring play of contrasts.

 One of the oldest neighborhoods of Cape Town is Bo-Kaap.
 It’s right in the city center, on the slopes of Signal Hill.
 It’s one of the most vibrant and distinct neighborhoods, well-known for its colorful houses and friendly community.
 Bo-Kaap is therefore a must to explore for street photography.
 It’s perfect for a morning or an afternoon stroll.

 6. Cape Winelands

-One of the first things that often comes into people’s mind when thinking of the Western Cape, is wine.
+One of the first things that often come into people’s minds when thinking of the Western Cape, is wine.
 And that is for a reason!
 Cape Town is surrounded by amazing vineyards, for example in Constantia, Stellenbosch and Franschhoek.
 Wander around through old white farms, sip on a glass of wine and enjoy amazing views over the spacious wine fields.
 A very good one for landscape photography.

 7. Muizenberg Beach

 The ocean water at Muizenberg Beach is much warmer than on the Atlantic Seabord, which in combination with the shallow sea and thus small waves, makes this one of the most popular beaches for surfers of all levels.
 Visit Muizenberg Beach to experience the surfer vibes, the warm and friendly character and the colorful beach huts, which can not be missed.
 Again, here you are guaranteed to take postcard-worthy photos.